 Jacob Briars, Global Advocacy Director at Bacardi, delivered a seminar at Tales of the Cocktail 2016 about how crucial music is to the entire bar experience.
 Interviewing Jillionaire (DJ group Major Lazor), Nick Van Tiel (Beefeater brand ambassador and DJ), Vishal Vasan (bar owner and director), he discussed everything that can be overlooked in the bar environment.

-“Many bars are playing either the wrong music or ‘any music’ for their guests,” Briars explained.
+“Many bars are playing either the wrong background music or ‘any music’ for their guests,” Briars explained.
 Often, they are doing this without listening to their guests’ feedback or considering their brand.

 This seminar showed that most people are just starting to realise how important and managed music is, covering specific topics in their 90-minute class.
 It’s made clear through both presenters’ understanding that it can create an interview or atmosphere that can be passed off as “vital” to the consumer experience.

 Creating a cohesive and inviting soundscape is just as important for consumers as it is for the owner.
 Just about every person processes tracks in a different way and building playlists can be daunting.
 Decide what kind of music to play by who you want coming into your establishment, and at what time.
-Constant bar chatter should be accompanied with low bass to add harmony to it while high energy danceability should accompany late-night events.
+Constant bar chatter should be accompanied by low bass to add harmony to it while high-energy danceability should accompany late-night events.
 No two people process tracks in the same way, so make your tune selection

-Ensuring the clientele feels content, producing a memorable experience for them, is important.
+Ensuring the clientele feels content, and producing a memorable experience for them, is important.
 Background music is integral to a successful bar experience as it provides a connection between the guest and the environment.

 One thing consumers should take into account when designing their bar is the background music sound system.
 Sound systems are vital in order to drive bar guests to feel involved in your establishment.
 Specific instruments should be taken into account while designing your music selection.
 Otherwise, customers may go elsewhere resulting in unrewarded potential earnings for you bar.